kaylie-choi/personal-website/README.md

 ## personal website :)

-🌱 a long overdue redesign and redevelopment of my personal website
+🌱 a much needed and long overdue redesign/redevelopment of my personal website

 🔨 built with gatsby, styled components and a dash of scss